-Our executive officers, directors and principal stockholders listed in the table in the section entitled "Principal stockholders" beneficially owned approximately 82.2% of our shares of common stock outstanding as of June 30, 2017, which reflects the assumed conversion of all outstanding shares of our preferred stock prior to the completion of this offering, and we expect that upon the closing of this offering, that same group will beneficially own at least % of our common stock.
+Our executive officers, directors and principal stockholders listed in the table in the section entitled "Principal stockholders" beneficially owned approximately 82% of our shares of common stock outstanding as of October 31, 2017, which reflects the assumed conversion of all outstanding shares of our preferred stock prior to the completion of this offering, and we expect that upon the closing of this offering, that same group will beneficially own at least 69% of our common stock, which excludes shares of common stock, if any, purchased by our executive officers, directors and principal stockholders in this offering.
 Accordingly, after this offering, our executive officers, directors and principal stockholders will continue to have significant influence over our operations.
 This concentration of ownership could have the effect of delaying or preventing a change in our control or otherwise discouraging a potential acquirer from attempting to obtain control of us, which in turn could have a material adverse effect on our stock price and may prevent attempts by our stockholders to replace or remove the board of directors or management.